MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-developer-entities.md

 The following Dataverse tables are available based on Human Resources entities.

-For information about known issues, sign in to Lifecycle Services (LCS).
+For more information about the known issues, see [Issue search in Lifecycle Services (LCS)](/dev-itpro/lifecycle-services/issue-search-lcs)

 ## Benefit tables